wsasaki01/anki-decks/README.md

 Import the new version of the deck.

+## Grouping Units

+You can create a empty deck called CS, and drag the individual unit decks into this.
+Then, click CS to study all cards at the same time.

+If you want to study certain decks (for example, because an upcoming test only contains 4 of 8 topics), create another empty deck.
+Drag the units you want to study into this empty deck, open it and study.
+Once finished, drag the units back to the main CS empty deck.

 ## A quick guide to Anki

 Anki is a flashcard app designed to be used **in the long term**.